Supervisor FAQs

 Can I resubmit the same project proposal?

-Does the project have to fit in with one of the three themes?
+Does the project have to fit in with one of the four themes?

 Yes.
-The studentships will be awarded against the three key research themes that characterize the GW4 BioMed2 MRC DTP:
+The studentships will be awarded against the four key research themes that characterize the GW4 BioMed3 MRC DLA:

 Can non-biomedical supervisors apply?

 Yes.
-The DTP and MRC are particularly keen to promote interdisciplinarity with particular reference to mathematics, physical sciences, engineering and also social sciences.
+The DLA and MRC are particularly keen to promote interdisciplinarity with particular reference to mathematics, physical sciences and engineering.
 We also aim to attract excellent students from these disciplines.

 The lead supervisor should, regardless of discipline, be the most appropriate person to lead the project.